Clubs and Organizations

 Latinos Unidos seeks to unite students interested in sharing, celebrating and learning about Latino culture.
 Our goal is to emphasize the importance of heritage and our ability to connect, foster solidarity and form a strong fellowship within the MCU community by discovering ways to relate to one another through cultural experiences.

-We provide a supportive space for LGBT students and allies who may need advice, guidance and a place to find other students with whom they can connect.
-The LGBT group encourages students to love and accept themselves and others for who they are, regardless of sexual orientation and gender identity.
+We provide a supportive space for LGBTQ+ students and allies who may need advice, guidance and a place to find other students with whom they can connect.
+The LGBTQ+ group encourages students to love and accept themselves and others for who they are, regardless of sexual orientation and gender identity.

 Nova Enactus exists to provide MCU students with the opportunity to gain knowledge and insight into the effective development and implementation of social entrepreneurship.
 Our mission is four-fold.